Compare CITY INDEX Versus NORDFX and IC Markets broker accounts.

 City Index Vs NordFX Email Support

 When trading CFDs, stocks, commodities, currencies, cryptocurrencies or any other financial instruments with either City Index or NordFX you will find Email support is also very useful.
-Sometimes you might have a more complex question that requires a specific part of the City Index or NordFX support team to give a satisfactory answer to.
-This is where email support with City Index and NordFX will be needed.
+Sometimes you might have a more complex question requiring a specific part of the City Index or NordFX support team to answer satisfactorily.
+Email support with City Index and NordFX will be needed.

 Both City Index and NordFX offer email support.